MarcosMasip/Soundtracker-self-contained/README.md

 2. Waits for health endpoint to become UP.
 3. Prints useful URLs.
 4. If Docker is not available or fails, falls back to in-process Spring Boot with H2 using profile `local`.
+ 5. A landing page is now served at `http://localhost:8080/` with quick links (Swagger, Angular, React, Health, H2 console).

 Sample output (Docker path):
 ```